ima-projects/fastapi/README.md

   * [Dependencies and Environment Setup](#run-locally-in-jupyter-notebook)

 ## Business Problem
 As the lead developer of a social media company's API project, I have identified that our current technology stack for API development lacks performance, productivity, and scalability.
-The existing framework is causing maintenance challenges, hindering feature development, and limiting our ability to meet growing customer demands effectively.
+The existing framework is causing maintenance challenges, hindering feature development, and limiting our ability to meet growing user demands effectively.

 ### Objective
 As the lead developer, my objective is to assess the viability of the FastAPI framework for our API project.
 Through a phased migration approach, I aim to evaluate FastAPI's benefits and capabilities in addressing the limitations of our current technology stack, improving performance, enhancing developer productivity, and enabling future scalability.